rationalpointofview/rpov/_posts/2016-04-13-mental-model-s2-human-psychology-bias-2.md

 "to add a window in the room, first insist to open a hole in the ceiling"

+Example:
+>Here’s another familiar example.
+Walk through many major U.S. airports and you might be handed a rose by a member of the Hare Krishna religious group.
+Upon accepting this free gift, you’re then asked to make a donation.
+Because you already accepted the gift, you’re compelled to comply.
+You’d feel badly if you didn’t.
+Ahhh...there’s that childhood training again, and it’s now a programmed response.
+At least now you’re aware of it, and now you can use it to your advantage.

+Example:

+>Jay Siff, a wonderful client of many years, uses the reciprocation principle to the hilt.
+His company, Moving Targets of Perkasie, Pennsylvania (MovingTargets.com), sends gift certificates to people who just moved into the neighborhood on behalf of his primarily restaurant and auto-shop clients.
+Free pizza, free entrée, free oil change.
+Not only does the service introduce new movers to the retailers’ businesses, but it also sets the reciprocation ball in motion.
+When they’re done chomping on that pizza, or driving away with a fresh oil fill—assuming they were both treated right and satisfied—not only do they have good feelings about the business, but they’re also far more likely to return and spend money,

 * * *

 #### 10 influcence-from-mere-association tendency